parvister/parvister/README.md

 # Tura Strategy
 -------------------------------------------------

-# Check in with Pete (Astronomer)

-# Negotiate Epicodus landing page for Data Engineering course with ETA

-# Get commitments on Epicodus’ marketing effort
-  - website landing page
-  - newsletter (next 11/6, 12/11)
-  - blog post
-  - advisory board blast

-# Lock down a start date
-  - January 3rd, 2021

-# Gift cards for Tura Epicodus?

-# Come up with one name of a partner or potential client that you want to open up business with (by Nov 3)
+## this week

+- Make sure the right fees are being proposed by ATOS
+- Come up with 3 companies to begin to pursue opportunities

-# Design 1-2 hours per week to pursue new business outside of DTNA
+- Design 1-2 hours per week to pursue new business outside of DTNA
   - Other subs
   - Other companies
   - Reference USA through your library (mine is WCCLS)

-# DTNA:
-  - go back to office and rekindle the downsized feasibility project
-  - Check the projects database DTNA for other opportunities

-## Iran manifesto
+## backlog

-- I like to look into an Iranian kid's face, witness the smile on their face and know that I had something to contribute to that smile.

-- I want a young woman in Iran to believe they have every bit of an opportunity in this life as a man.
-I want them to believe they have equal employment and equal human rights.

-- I want to bear witness to the glance of hope in my Iranian _hamvatan_ face.
-Know that I had something to do with that.

-- I want Iranians to be proud in this World; in their work, in their image.
-I want them to be proud, knowing that they are the best in their field and others globally recognize that.
-A technical field completely removed from oil.
-I want Iran to be as synonymous with this field as Germans with Cars, Swiss with watches, or Japanese with design and intricacy.

-- I want someone to raise their head and say they're Iranian when they check into a hotel on their vacation somewhere in the World.

-- I want Iranians to have a comfortable life in Iran, live with their families, preserve and advocate for their rich culture.

-- I want my kids (if any) to know of Persian soil and to be proud of walking it.
+- Christmas Gift cards for Tura Epicodus?

-## Shoe-leather marketing for Boot camp (to parents and service folks)
+- Shoe-leather marketing for Boot camp (to parents and service folks)

-## Follow up on Doug proposals

-## Topics to discuss:
-  1. Updating tura's website

-Action Items:

-# Write the manifesto for the Iran ambition by mid September

-# Put the word out on hiring/ someone who can lead, etc

-# Following up with Epicodus

-# Follow up with Doug on short term project
+- Tura's website

-# Follow up with Doug on the Product Owner
+- Follow up with Zdata on DTAN

-# Set up meeting with ZData and DTNA

-# F/U with Will re the webinar with Looker

-# Go to Pete at Looker for package and webinar
+- Go to Pete at Looker for package and webinar

-# Consider a rotation structure for marketing activities for Tura
+- Consider a rotation structure for marketing activities for Tura

-## DTNA

-1. Review Daimler Project organization board -- agile board
-1. Figure out where they sit in the org chart
-1. Spend more time at the Daimler office
-1. Establish personal relationship with the Directo/Doug (runs azure analytics)
-  - Begin to create relationship with Doug/director
-  - Pain points?
-  - Possibility points?
-  - Understand the skills sets of 40-50 contractors

 # CJ